 Plus appendices containing useful reference material.

-Control Manual" and came up with a location where the Flow Control Manual can be downloaded at no cost.
+The Flow Control Manual can be downloaded at no charge from:

 This is an excellent book published by the ISA covering a broad range of control valve related topics.
 It consists of 23 chapters written by a number of respected control valve experts.